 Latka, who runs his own private equity firm, explains how opportunism and unconventional methods helped amass his fortune.
 This rule-breaking book teaches entrepreneurs how to grow with little to no funding, which is useful for startups of all kinds.

-“Nathan has an amazing SaaS podcast, but this book, like the title suggests, is great for helping founders save a dollar as well as manage their time and money,” says Jeff McKinnon, chief operating officer at website management company The Dotcom and a Labs member at WeWork 3601 Walnut St in Denver.
+“Nathan has an amazing SaaS podcast, but this book, like the title suggests, is great for helping founders save a dollar as well as manage their time and money,” says Jeff McKinnon, chief operating officer at website management company The Dotcom and former Labs member.

 This timeless bestseller from 1936 has influenced generations of professionals by teaching them how to climb the ladder of success in both their business and personal lives.
 Carnegie details several ways to be likable, win people over, and change others without garnering resentment.